-Atmospheric scientists study weather, climate, and other aspects of the atmosphere.
-They develop reports and forecasts from their analysis of weather and climate data.
+An atmospheric scientist (or climatologist) studies the scientific and mathematical aspects of the earth's atmosphere, climate and weather.
+They develop reports, forecasts, and climate change research from their analysis of weather and climate data.
 Most atmospheric scientists work indoors in weather stations, offices, or laboratories.
 Occasionally, they do fieldwork, which means working outdoors to examine the weather.
-Some atmospheric scientists may have to work extended hours during weather emergencies.

 What does an Atmospheric Scientist do?

-- Measure temperature, air pressure, and other properties of the atmosphere
+- Measures temperature, air pressure, and other properties of the atmosphere

-- Develop and use computer models that analyze data about the atmosphere (also called meteorological data)
+- Develops and uses computer models that analyze data about the atmosphere (also called meteorological data)

-- Prepare long- and short-term weather forecasts using sophisticated computer and mathematical models, satellite and radar data
+- Prepares long- and short-term weather forecasts using sophisticated computer and mathematical models, satellite and radar data

-- Issue warnings to protect life and property during severe weather, such as hurricanes, tornadoes, and flash floods.
+- Issues warnings to protect life and property during severe weather, such as hurricanes, tornadoes, and flash floods

 Many atmospheric scientists work with scientists and professionals in other fields to help solve problems in areas such as commerce, energy, transportation, agriculture, and the environment.
 For example, some work on teams with other scientists and engineers to find the best locations for new wind farms, which are groups of wind turbines used to generate electricity.
 Others work closely with hydrologists to monitor the impact climate change has on water supplies and to manage water resources.